bcebere/statistics_python/README.md

 # Statistics and Python
-Notebooks with different concepts from statistics implemented in Python.
+Notebooks with random concepts from statistics implemented in Python.

 **DISCLAIMER**: everything is experimental.